-Additionally, there has been increased attention on and scrutiny of index and ESG rating providers by politicians, regulators, policymakers and the media, which could create negative publicity that could harm our reputation or credibility as well as result in new or additional regulation that could increase our costs and have a negative impact on our business, financial condition or results of operations.
-For example, IOSCO has asked regulators to consider focusing more attention on the use of ESG ratings and data products and ESG ratings and data products providers that may be subject to their jurisdiction, and ESMA has called for entities issuing ESG ratings and assessments to be registered and supervised.
-These or similar regulatory regimes could impose significant compliance burdens and costs on our ESG and Climate products and services.
+Additionally, there has been increased attention on and scrutiny of index and ESG rating and data providers by politicians, regulators, policymakers and the media, which could create negative publicity that could harm our reputation or credibility as well as result in new or additional regulation that could increase our costs and have a negative impact on our business, financial condition or results of operations.
+For example, IOSCO has asked regulators to consider focusing more attention on the use of ESG ratings and data products.
+In the EU, the European Commission published a Summary Report in August 2022, following a targeted consultation on the functioning of the ESG ratings market in the EU and on the consideration of ESG factors in credit ratings, which the Commission will use to consider the need for possible policy initiatives.
+In addition, in December 2022, the UK government announced a consultation on the regulation of ESG ratings.
+Furthermore, in December 2022, the Japan Financial Services Agency published a Code of Conduct for ESG rating and data providers, and the UK FCA announced the formation of an industry-led group to develop a voluntary Code of Conduct for ESG data and ratings providers.
+These or similar regulatory regimes or initiatives could impose significant compliance burdens and costs on our ESG and Climate products and services.
 Furthermore, regulation in multiple jurisdictions may be inconsistent, which could create implementation challenges and result in inadvertent noncompliance.